tdurieux/anonymous_github/README.md

 **[http://anonymous.4open.science/](http://anonymous.4open.science/)**

+## What is the scope of anonymization?

+In double-blind peer-review, the boundary of anonymization is the paper plus its online appendix, and only this, it's not the whole world.
+Googling any part of the paper or the online appendix can be considered as deliberate attempt to break anonymity ([explanation](http://www.monperrus.net/martin/open-science-double-blind))

 By default, Anonymous Github and http://anonymous.4open.science access public repositories.
+Public Github repositories are  not modified and hence are still visible on Github and Google, even after anonymization.

-If you want to get a public anonymized URL of a private repository, you must give @tdurieux read access to the repo by adding him as collaborator.
+**Anonymizing private repositories**: If you want to get a public anonymized URL of a private repository, you must give @tdurieux read access to the repo by adding him as collaborator.

-Note that public Github repositories are  not modified and hence are still visible on Github and Google, even after anonymization.

-#### How to edit an anonymized repository
+## How to edit an anonymized repository
 ![Anonymous Github usage](https://user-images.githubusercontent.com/5577568/31989888-e1e860c8-b973-11e7-8a45-b2dad401754d.gif)

 How it works?